Complete Guide to Online Physician Assistant Programs

 Physician assistants perform a wide range of duties in assisting physicians and surgeons in the examination, diagnosis, and treatment of patients.
 This includes conducting physical exams, reviewing medical histories, ordering and analyzing lab tests, discussing medical issues with patients and their families, providing direct treatment, completing insurance paperwork, and prescribing medicine.
 Physician assistants work in many different specializations of medicine, such as pediatrics, family medicine, psychiatry, and emergency care.

-Accredited online physician assistant programs are available at the master's degree level.
+Accredited online physician assistant programs are available at the bachelor's, master's, doctoral and certificate levels.
 The average physician assistant program takes three years to complete and will require on-site training in a hospital, clinic, or other healthcare facility.
 When choosing a program to enroll in, you should account for factors such as cost, location, and reputation and quality of physician assistant degree programs.
 Also, be sure to check each school's list of admissions requirements; most programs require that applicants complete science prerequisites with a satisfactory grade and have experience working in a healthcare environment.

 Physician assistant programs often include a mixture of lecture courses in health-related areas, plus hands-on laboratory instruction and clinical rotations.
 Students must take the expected human physiology-related subjects like biology, biochemistry, and human anatomy.
 They also take classes in areas that are more focused on medical practice and diagnosis, such as clinical medicine, pharmacology, medical ethics, ambulatory care, and physical diagnosis.
 Students who graduate from these programs are qualified to sit for the Physician Assistant National Certifying Examination.